mahpour/enjoyhint/README.md

 EnjoyHint
 =========
 **EnjoyHint** is a web-tool that provides the simplest way to create interactive tutorials and hints for your site or web-application.
 It can also be used to highlight and sign application elements.

+I have added algorithm to asynchronously wait for element on each step execution.
+Also fixed an issue with events triggering multiple times and causing instability in processing steps.

 EnjoyHint is free software distributed under the terms of MIT license.